mjbernet3/fomo/README.md

 - Dart SDK (https://dart.dev/get-dart)

 ### Dependent Libraries
-Download the following:
-- Google Services Firestore Configuration File for Android/iOS from Firebase

 Install the following by running `flutter pub get` in the project directory:
 - provider
 - rxdart